jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * "name" -- see (#common_data_members)
 * "roaIpAddresses" -- an array of objects representing CIDR address blocks within a ROA; such an object can contain the following members:
-    * "startAddress" -- a string representing the starting IP address (a.k.a.
+    * "startAddress" -- a string representing the start IP address (a.k.a.
 CIDR prefix) of a CIDR address block, either IPv4 or IPv6 ([@!RFC9582, section 4])
     * "prefixLength" -- a number representing the prefix length (a.k.a.
 CIDR length) of a CIDR address block; up to 32 for IPv4 and up to 128 for IPv6 ([@!RFC9582, section 4])